Telsey Advisory Group Reiterates Zevia PBC - (ZVIA) Outperform Recommendation

 Caisse De Depot Et Placement Du Quebec holds 22,022K shares representing 44.65% ownership of the company.
 No change in the last quarter.

-Emerald Advisers holds 1,251K shares representing 2.54% ownership of the company.
-In it's prior filing, the firm reported owning 1,237K shares, representing an increase of 1.10%.
-The firm decreased its portfolio allocation in ZVIA by 99.91% over the last quarter.
+Emerald Advisers holds 1,245K shares representing 2.52% ownership of the company.
+In it's prior filing, the firm reported owning 1,251K shares, representing a decrease of 0.47%.
+The firm increased its portfolio allocation in ZVIA by 92,881.27% over the last quarter.

 Champlain Investment Partners holds 1,208K shares representing 2.45% ownership of the company.
 In it's prior filing, the firm reported owning 1,214K shares, representing a decrease of 0.47%.
 The firm decreased its portfolio allocation in ZVIA by 99.91% over the last quarter.

-Emerald Mutual Fund Advisers Trust holds 944K shares representing 1.91% ownership of the company.
-In it's prior filing, the firm reported owning 936K shares, representing an increase of 0.85%.
-The firm decreased its portfolio allocation in ZVIA by 99.91% over the last quarter.
+Emerald Mutual Fund Advisers Trust holds 1,012K shares representing 2.05% ownership of the company.
+In it's prior filing, the firm reported owning 944K shares, representing an increase of 6.66%.
+The firm increased its portfolio allocation in ZVIA by 96,091.73% over the last quarter.

 Silvercrest Asset Management Group holds 693K shares representing 1.41% ownership of the company.
 In it's prior filing, the firm reported owning 699K shares, representing a decrease of 0.92%.
 The firm decreased its portfolio allocation in ZVIA by 12.33% over the last quarter.